The Forest: Prologue

 She slapped me hard enough to knock me down.

-I cried a little as I got up, but I did not complain.
+I cried a little as I stood up, but I did not complain.

 “A rock is hard,” she said as she looked sharply into my eyes.